pydanny/pydanny-event-notes/socalpiggies/20111110-dreamhost.rst

     * 10K lines of Python
     * 1K of unittest

+* Needs to justify the cost of everything that they do.
+Startups have small budgets!

 Video transcoding
 -------------------

+* Priority feature
 * Need to be able to handle high load
 * No tolerance from users about failure
+* Needs to be fast:

+    * 1 minute of video needs to be done in 1 minute.
+    * 10 minutes video in 10 minutes

+* Chose zencoder rather than ffmpeg probably because they've got dedicated resources and experiences

 Search
 -------